Jussie Smollett arrested and faces a felony charge for allegedly filing false police report

 At the time, police said they were treating the attack against the black and gay actor as a hate crime.

-But in the weeks since the alleged attack first made headlines, the narrative has unraveled with several twists, transforming him from a victim to a suspect in three weeks.
+But in the weeks since the alleged attack first made headlines, the narrative has unraveled with several twists, transforming him from a victim to a suspect.

-Chicago Police Department spokesman Anthony Guglielmi tweeted that the Cook County State's Attorney's Office has approved a felony criminal charge against Smollett for disorderly conduct.
+Chicago Police Department spokesman Anthony Guglielmi tweeted Wednesday that the Cook County State's Attorney's Office had approved a felony criminal charge of disorderly conduct against Smollett.

-Detectives will contact his legal team to negotiate "a reasonable surrender for his arrest," he said.

 The actor has denied playing a role in his attack, according to his attorneys.